Frequently Asked Questions

 What are the priority projects?

-A list and map of the priority projects may be found HERE.
+A list of the priority projects can be found in the Stormwater Masterplan.

 Did the City consider any other options to pay for stormwater drainage?

 Over the years, the City has explored several options to pay for a stormwater drainage and related street repair program, including a drainage utility fee, the City’s General Fund, general obligation bonds, certificates of obligation and special taxing districts.
 Based on citizen feedback, reallocation of the Economic Development Sales Tax is the proposed option.

 How much money is left in the Economic Development Sales Tax with the reallocation of one-fourth for stormwater drainage?

 The Economic Development Sales tax continues to collect 3/4 of the half cent (or 3/8 of one cent).
 This recurring revenue source, projected at $5.4 million in FY 2019, and the available balance, is used for business recruitment and retention.

 Since it does not look like the proposed reallocation of the Economic Development Sales Tax would cover all of the stormwater drainage costs, how would the city make up the difference?

 The city continues exploring several options to pay for large-scale projects, including FEMA grants and general obligation bonds which would require voter approval.
 Many of these options require the City to provide matching funds or to have a certain percentage of money already committed to the project.

 Why don’t we require the developers to pay for stormwater drainage?